axeltechtips/studyclock/README.md

 Minimalist Design: Uncluttered and calming, Studyclock lets your focus reign supreme.
 No pop-ups, no ads, just you, the music, and the pursuit of knowledge.

 Credits to xyqn for the idea.

+Our possible plans:
+Allowing you to sync your Spotify or YouTube account to start listening to your preferred tunes.